Upcoming project: Conservation Lower Zambezi

 Sioma High School

-The 106-panel photo-voltaic array with backup batter storage is working smoothly and providing clean, quiet electric power to 100 percent of the Sioma campus, including seven classrooms, four dormitories, kitchen and dining halls and the police office.
+The 106-panel photo-voltaic array with backup batter storage continues to work smoothly and provide clean, quiet electric power to 100 percent of the Sioma campus, including seven classrooms, four dormitories, kitchen and dining halls and the police office.

 We recently received word from the Ministry of Education for Zambia that the micro grid is providing real, tangible benefits to the students at Sioma, including improved safety and hygiene on campus, and that the overall exam pass rate has jumped 89% since we commissioned the micro grid!
 Read more here.